EthanMHolland/PlanetProtectors/README.md

 - [ ] ⭐ The game is released publicly on <code>itch.io</code>, with all the recommended accompanying text, screenshots, gameplay videos, <i>etc.</i>

 ## First Party Assets
-The logo was made by Logan Summers and Ethan Holland
+Logo by Logan Summers

-Sprites by Ethan Holland
+Sprites and Sounds by Ethan Holland

 ## Third Party Assets
 The font used is "Xolonium".
 Copyright &copy; 2011-2016 Severin Meyer <sev.ch@web.de>, with Reserved Font Name Xolonium, SIL open font license version 1.1.
 Details are in `assets/LICENSE.txt`.